Waterbed: Filling and draining

+Features and safety considerations

+The waterbed can be comfortable and supportive for many.
+Its most attractive feature is the form-fitting, pressure-relieving design.
+This not only adds to overall comfort, but reducing pressure on the spine can provide relief for those with back pain.
+Additionally, the even weight distribution can help prevent bedsores in individuals who are paralyzed or immobile.
+Other features include temperature control, letting users keep the bed warm during cold nights or cool in warmer seasons.
+In addition, they are easy to clean: the surface can be wiped down with a cloth and vinyl cleaner.
+The mattress cover can be removed and washed regularly.
+However, The National Institute of Child Health and Human Development warns that the form-fitting nature of a waterbed poses a danger to infants, providing a possibility of asphyxiation.

-History in 1800s
+History

+The Neil Arnott hydrostatic bed

 A form of waterbed was invented in 1833 by the Scottish physician Neil Arnott.
 Dr. Arnott's Hydrostatic Bed was devised to prevent bedsores in patients, and comprised a bath of water with a covering of rubber-impregnated canvas, on which lighter bedding was placed.
 Arnott did not patent it, permitting anyone to construct a bed to this design.

 The use of a waterbed (for the ailing Mrs. Hale) is mentioned in Elizabeth Gaskell's 1855 novel North and South.

 On May 18, 1863, a proposal for waterbed supplies was posted to newspapers by the USA Medical and Hospital Department, Medical Purveyor's Office, Washington D.C.
 The proposal requested a supplier for "water-beds, India Rubber Rubber Cushions, for air or water".

 In 1871, a waterbed was in use in Elmira, New York, for "invalids".
-It was briefly mentioned by Mark Twain in his article "A New Beecher Church", which was published in The New York Times on 23 July 1871.
+It was briefly mentioned by Mark Twain in his article "A New Beecher Church", which was published in The New York Times on July 23, 1871.
 Twain wrote: "In the infirmary will be kept one or two water-beds (for invalids whose pains will not allow them to be on a less yielding substance) and half a dozen reclining invalid-chairs on wheels.
 The water-beds and invalid-chairs at present belonging to the church are always in demand, and never out of service".

 A newspaper classified want ad in 1877 requested "AN INDIA RUBBER Water-bed.
 3 feet by 2 feet, new or second hand.
 Call immediately at 1,222 Broadway."

 The protagonist Graham is placed on a waterbed in a glass case during his coma of 203 years in the 1898 H. G. Wells novel "The Sleeper Awakes".